-Fig. 2.2 Site Plan Approval Process

-- 1. Pre-application consultation (guidance documents - 2.
-Full Site plan Application (Section 2.10) is - 3.
-Staff Review and negotiate a site plan with

-- 4. If Application Meets Zoning Requirements, the application is
+- Pre-application consultation (guidance documents given, forms, etc) Full Site plan Application (Section 2.10) is submitted.
+Development officer must indicate to the applicant if application is complete within 14 days.
+Staff Review and negotiate a site plan with applicant.
+Items negotiated as set out in the planning documents. - 4.
+If Application Meets Zoning Requirements, the application is APPROVED. - Approval notification is sent to property owners within 30m., - 14-day Appeal period is observed, - Approval is registered on property.